gaizkabucco/store/README.md

 This is a sample application that demonstrates an E-commerce website using React.
 The application loads products a from a Firebase database and displays them.
 Users can select to display products in a single category.
 Users can click on any product to get more information including pricing and description.
-Users can select items and choose quantity to add to shopping cart and confirm the purchase to be sent to de database.
+Users can select items and choose quantity to add to shopping cart and confirm the purchase to be sent to de database, getting your order number.

 ## Getting Started